xwmx/nb/README.md

   -a, --all   Sync all unarchived notebooks.

 Description:
-  Sync the current local notebook with the remote repository.
+  Sync the current notebook with its remote.

 Private Repositories and Git Credentials:
   Syncing with private repositories requires configuring git to not prompt